JakeSichley/Discord-Bot/README.md

 The `Moderation` cog contains methods related to the moderation of a Discord server.

 ## Utility
-The `Utility` cog contains various unrelated methods, such as the current time and an invite to the development server.
+The `Utility` cog contains various unrelated methods, such as the current time in a specified timezone, an invite to the development server, and setting a guild-specific command prefix.